romland/llemmings/README.md

 One such example was the death explosion.
 It was a happy moment.

 ### 🗃️ Organizing prompts
-The prompts are in the code now.
-This is not going to hold much longer.
-So I need to figure out how to best connect prompts to code to have them available for easy copy/pasting.
-It could be that I need to implement something outside of this project for that.

-Once figured out, there should be notes here about how you organize your prompts with the code!
+Prompts are stored in `instructions/` for the game, and in `editor/instructions/` for the editor.
+Code is marked with which prompt generated a snippet of code.
+Usually like this: `// >>> Prompt: instructions/...`.

 ## 🔥 Code and quality
+There are no external dependencies (except a font), it is all plain old JavaScript.

-Up til now, quality has not been a big concern.
+Up til now, quality has not been a concern.
 It's one giant steamy pile of spaghetti (llemming code?).

-No external dependencies, it is all plain old Javascript.

-It's been handy to have everything in one file for prompting.
-The instructions to the LLMs will sadly have to be separated from the code in the near future, it's getting too much.

 At some point down the line, probably soon, refactoring needs to be done by the LLM (😱).
 The `update` function in the `Lemming` object is especially unwieldy.
 To the point where I grin every time I see it.

 ### 🧠 Cheating
-All written by language models, I say: there are a few exceptions, like it's allowed to remove redeclared variables and similar small things.
+I said "all written by language models".
+There are a few exceptions, like, it's allowed to remove redeclared variables and similar small things.
 But other than that, the code should be written by the LLM.

+Sadly, due to context length, the glue between prompts will still need to be written by a human.
+There are ways around this issue, but I decided early that I will not go down that road for this project.

-If you add/change code that you did not get from the LLM, make sure that it's marked with something like:
+If you add/change code that you did not get from the LLM, it should be marked with something like:

-"// HUMAN: I Have no hair left.
+`"// HUMAN: I Have no hair left.
 I ran out of patience.
-I, bad human, added this line."
+I, bad human, added this line."`

-This is essentially cheating.
+This is cheating.
 But we are humans, we cheat.

-It turns out that the LLM is no better.
-It added this comment itself, making it look like it was actually debugging: `// HUMAN: modified this line from -1 to 0 (the first pixel we need to remove is on the same row)`
+Beware that the LLM will sometimes to try blame the human.
+At one point it added a comment making it look like it was actually human and debugging: `// HUMAN: modified this line from -1 to 0 (the first pixel we need to remove is on the same row)`

-Added to prompt: `You are not human.
+I had to add this doomsy bit to the prompt: `You are not human.
 You are not allowed to make comments where you pretend to be one.`

 ## 🚃 Contributing and pull requests
 You can contribute.
 Don't be afraid.
 Blame the LLM.

 Any pull requests are welcome, just make sure you
-...say which prompt(s) you used
+- ...say which prompt(s) you used
-...say which LLM was used (if you want to be fancy, you can disclose temperature, etc)
+- ...say which LLM was used (if you want to be fancy, you can disclose temperature, etc)

 If you cheated, flag the line with a "HUMAN: ..." comment in the code.
+Also prefix the commit with "Human: ..."

 Currently I have settled for commit messages like this:
 ```